 2.«#» “Scheduling Hour XX” means the 60-minute period ending at XX:00.
 For example, Scheduling Hour 04 means the 60-minute period ending at 4:00 a.m.

-2.«#» “Simulator” or “Slice Water Routing Simulator” means the Slice Computer Application (SCA) module used to determine «Customer Name»’s Slice Output and Delivery Limits available from the Simulator Projects.
+2.«#» “Simulator” or “Slice Water Routing Simulator” means the Provider of Choice Slice Application (POCSA) module used to determine «Customer Name»’s Slice Output and Delivery Limits available from the Simulator Projects.

 2.«#» “Simulated Operating Scenario” means the simulated operation of the Simulator Projects, including the discharge amounts, generation amounts, and forebay elevations, as determined by the Simulator.